-Our HistoryDLD College London has a rich and vibrant history
+Our HistoryDLD College London has a long, rich and vibrant history

 Davies Laing and Dick, commonly known as DLD, was founded in 1931 to provide tutoring for Oxbridge and Colonial Service entrance exams.